iandhall/qfind/readme.md

 When running a query such as:...

 ```
-qfind "qfind "select path, size, modifieds from files where ext = 'txt'"
+qfind "select path, size, modifieds from files where ext = 'txt'"
 ```

 qfind starts by running the find command to get an overall list of files from the current location.
 The output of find is then piped to TermSQL which runs the query to filter and transform the list of files.
 The output of TermSQL is then displayed in TabView where the results can be further filtered, sorted, searched etc.

 So what does qfind actually do if the dependencies do all the work? qfind walks through the query to identify field names, these field names are then converted into printf format strings that can be used by the find command.
 It also passes the field names to TermSQL.

-qfind also includes some handy computed fields which get expanded to SQL and can be run by TermSQL/SQLite.
+qfind also includes some handy computed fields which get expanded to SQLite function calls and can be run by TermSQL/SQLite.
+An example of a computer field would be "ext" (the file extension). ext expands to some SQLite function calls which trim the extension from the "name" field which is a real field and is returned by the find command.

+To list all fields, including computed fields, run: `qfind -s`

 To see which find and TermSQL commands qfind would generate for a query run:

 ```
 qfind -sf "<sql-query>"